Emurasoft/excel-csv-import/README.md

 npm run devServer
 ```

-3. Go to `https://localhost:3000/` and accept the self-signed certificate if the untrusted certificate warning appears.

-4. Go back to Excel and open CSV Import+Export.
+3. Go back to Excel and open CSV Import+Export.

 - Having both the published version and your dev version of CSV Import+Export installed can get confusing.
 I recommend removing the published version so you know which one you are working on.